Kick-Start 2026: New Year Appliance Check for Fresno & Clovis Homes

 2. Deep-Clean Hidden Components

-• Refrigerator condenser coils: Dirty coils make the compressor work overtime and waste energy.
-The U.S. Department of Energy notes that cleaning under and behind your fridge regulates temperature and prevents food from freezing.
-Appliance experts recommend cleaning coils at least twice a year—more often if you have pets or lots of dust.
+- Refrigerator condenser coils: Dirty coils make the compressor work overtime and waste energy.
+Cleaning under and behind your fridge helps regulate temperature and improve efficiency.
 Unplug the fridge, locate the coils (behind or beneath), and gently remove dust with a coil brush or vacuum attachment.

-• Dryer lint trap & vent: Lint that bypasses the screen accumulates inside vents.
-It restricts airflow, causes overheating and is a major fire hazard.
-Regular vent cleaning lowers energy bills and extends dryer life.
+- Dryer lint trap & vent: Lint that bypasses the screen accumulates inside vents.
+It restricts airflow, causes overheating, and is a major fire hazard.
 Clean the lint trap after every load and schedule a professional vent cleaning at least once a year—more often for large families.

 3. Inspect Seals, Gaskets & Hoses